ZenitechSoftware/AutSoft.UnitySupplements/Documentation/articles/EventBus/EventBus.md

 - **UnSubscribe**: Method to remove the previously registered handler
 - **Invoke**: Method to invoke an event

-We can create as many events as we want, but all event must inherit from the **IEvent** interface.
+We can create as many events as we want, but all event must implement from the **IEvent** interface.
 Below is an example of a sample event.

 ### Example
 ```csharp